 Introduction

 The right glass transforms beer drinking from casual to exceptional.
 Proper glassware enhances aroma, showcases appearance, maintains temperature, and improves overall experience.
+Think of the glass as the stage: a tulip gathers hop oils like stage lights focusing on a lead singer, while a stout in a snifter feels like velvet curtains framing a bassline of chocolate and roast.

 Why Glassware Matters